Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

 \section{Abstract}

-Understanding the dynamics and stability of transonic flows in quantum fluids is an outstanding challenge, with applications ranging from nonlinear optics and condensed matter to analogue gravity.
-One intriguing possibility is that a system with a spatially bounded supersonic flow may evolve into a self-oscillating state that periodically emits solitons, in a process originating from the well-known Landau instability.
-Here, we report observation of self-oscillating supersonic flows in a two-dimensional atomic superfluid.
-By imposing a local particle sink with strong loss, we induce a convergent radial flow forming an acoustic analogue of a black-hole horizon and an inner horizon around the sink.
+We report observation of self-oscillating supersonic flows in a two-dimensional atomic superfluid.
+By imposing a local particle sink with strong loss, we induce a convergent radial flow with a spatially bounded supersonic region, forming an acoustic analogue of a black-hole horizon and an inner horizon around the sink.
 The observed superflow appears to be modulated by quasi-periodic bursts of superluminal signals.
-We measure their frequencies and find surprising agreement with numerical simulations of soliton oscillation frequencies within the black-hole horizon.
+We measure their frequencies and find agreement with numerical simulations of the frequencies of ring soliton oscillations within the black-hole horizon.
+The solitons seen in the simulations are emitted from the region between the two horizons in a process that we attribute to the Landau instability.
 The presented experiment demonstrates a new method for creating supersonic flows in atomic superfluids, which may find applications in quantum simulations of curved spacetime, supersonic turbulence, and self-oscillating dynamics in dissipative many-body systems.

 According to Landau's criterion of superfluidity~\cite{landau1941theory}, a superfluid flowing past an obstacle becomes unstable with respect to production of excitations when the velocity exceeds a certain limit.
-For phonon excitations in a weakly interacting Bose-Einstein condensate (BEC), the critical velocity coincides with the speed of sound.
-In experiments, much lower critical velocities are often observed, which have been attributed to production of low energy vortex excitations~\cite{feynman1955chapter,neely2010observation,ramanathan2011superflow,desbuquois2012superfluid}.
-For a one-dimensional (1D) superflow, on the other hand, the critical velocity~\cite{Engels2007} has been found to depend on the obstacle height~\cite{hakim1997nonlinear,pavloff2002breakdown}, and it has been suggested that the Landau criterion is violated when the local flow velocity exceeds the local sound speed~\cite{pavloff2002breakdown,finazzi2015instability}.
+For point-like obstacles in a weakly interacting Bose-Einstein condensate (BEC), phonon excitations dominate, and the critical velocity coincides with the speed of sound.
+When the obstacle size increases and becomes comparable to the healing length, much lower critical velocities are observed, which have been attributed to production of low energy vortex excitations~\cite{feynman1955chapter,neely2010observation,ramanathan2011superflow,desbuquois2012superfluid}.
+For a one-dimensional (1D) superflow, on the other hand, the critical velocity~\cite{Engels2007} has been found to depend on the obstacle height~\cite{hakim1997nonlinear,pavloff2002breakdown}, and it has been suggested that the Landau instability sets in when the local flow velocity exceeds the local sound speed~\cite{pavloff2002breakdown,finazzi2015instability}.